abhipalit3/Configur-react/docs/dependency-map.md

 Used in:
 - src/components/3d/scene/ThreeScene.jsx (initializeMepSelectionManager)

-### ../trade-rack/TradeRackInteraction.js
+### ../trade-rack
 Used in:
-- src/components/3d/scene/ThreeScene.jsx (TradeRackInteraction)
+- src/components/3d/scene/ThreeScene.jsx (TradeRackInteraction, TradeRackEditor)

 ### ../styles/measurement-styles.css
 Used in: